-Does your car idle high?
-Do the revs hang for a few seconds after a quick stab at the throttle?
-Does your car stall when you come to an abrupt stop?
-This article contains fixes to resolve this fairly common problem.
+Does your Falcon have a high idle?
+Do you have rev hang for a few seconds after a quick stab at the throttle?
+Does your car stall when you come to a quick stop?
+Read this article for some fixes to resolve this fairly common problem.

 The most common cause of a rev hang issue on an EA, EB, ED, EF, EL or AU Falcon is an air leak on the intake manifold.
 This could be caused by a number of factors:

 - Damaged intake manifold gasket or loose intake manifold bolts

-- Damaged BBM gasket or loose BBM bolts (ie. the two halves of the BBM)
+- Damaged BBM gasket or loose BBM bolts (between the two halves of the BBM)

-- Cracked or disconnected vacuum or PCV hoses
+- Old, cracked or disconnected vacuum or PCV hoses

-- Modified, bored out throttle bodies with poorly sealing throttle plates, or drilled throttle plates are a common cause of rev hang issues
+- Modified, bored out throttle bodies with poorly sealing throttle plates, or drilled throttle plates are also a common cause of rev hang issues.

 - With a fully warm engine, disconnect the Idle Speed Control (ISC) valve electrical connector.
 This is located on the throttle body

 - Adjust the throttle stop screw on the throttle body so that the engine idles as close to 500rpm as possible.